Stanford Accelerate

 Email: jeffreyy AT stanford DOT edu

-About: Jeffrey is an EE Master student at Stanford University working in Prof. Priyanka Raina’s research group.
+About: Jeffrey is an EE Ph.D. student at Stanford University supervised by Prof. Priyanka Raina.
 He received his B.S. degree in Computer Engineering from UC San Diego in 2021.

 Yuchen Mei